ofiwg/libfabric/man/fi_endpoint.3.md

 Transmit contexts are independent transmit queues.
 Ordering and synchronization between contexts are not defined.
 Conceptually a transmit context behaves similar to a send-only endpoint.
-A transmit context may be configured with relaxed capabilities, and has its own completion queue.
+A transmit context may be configured with fewer attributes than the base endpoint, such as fewer capabilities, relaxed ordering, etc.  Each transmit context has its own completion queue.
 The number of transmit contexts associated with an endpoint is specified during endpoint creation.

 The fi_tx_context call is used to retrieve a specific context, identified by an index.
 Providers may dynamically allocate contexts